Arts & Humanities Seed Funding

 The award cannot be used for supplemental salary compensation, course buy-outs or course releases.
 Seed funding cannot be used to fund salary of faculty at other universities.
 Funding cannot be used to hire grant writers or otherwise pay for external grant development support.

-Yes, but the targeted proposal submission can be due after December 31, 2023.
-Unspent funds will be returned to RCSI.
+Yes, but the targeted proposal submission can be submitted anytime before May 31, 2027.
+Unspent funds will be returned to RCED.

 - What are the obligations associated with an award?

-The obligation of the awardee is to work with a member of the proposal development group in Research Administration Services in identifying funding source(s) for the proposed work and in developing a grant proposal.
+The obligation of the awardee is to work with a member of the proposal development group in Research Administration Services (RAS) to develop a draft of an external grant proposal.
+You may wish to set up a preliminary consultation to identify appropriate funding opportunities before you begin drafting a proposal.
 Tip: Include meetings with a member of the proposal development group in the work plan.

 - Can faculty submit a proposal through the NMSU Foundation?

 See Resources for Investigators.
-All proposals for external funding must be submitted by Research Administration Services (RAS) except for those where the proposal must be submitted by a 501(c)3 organization.
+All proposals for external funding must be submitted by RAS except for those where the proposal must be submitted by a 501(c)3 organization.
 In this case, faculty should contact the NMSU Foundation with the understanding that the Foundation works independently from RAS.
 Please note that submission of white papers, letters of intent or pre-proposals do not satisfy the external submission requirement.

 - How can I find external funding opportunities in the arts and humanities?